 Tourism in KarimnagarKarimnagar, located on the banks of Manair river, has got its name from one of its founders namely Syed Karimuddin.
 This region was an important centre of Satavahana dynasty.
 There are rich deposits of granite and coal in this district.

-Karimnagar attracts lot of tourists annually which does augment the economy of the district.
+Karimnagar in Telangana attracts lot of tourists annually which does augment the economy of the district.
 The region has a rich cultural heritage as it was under the rule of various dynasties.
 Even today, the old buildings, temple and forts replay the saga of yesteryears.
 However, visit to the old monuments and time spent in modern wildlife sanctuary and parks - all will serve to rejuvenate and enlighten you to the hilt!

 Tourist Places in Karimnagar